-Join George Maestri for an in-depth discussion in this video Controlling interactive rendering, part of Rendering Using Cycles in Blender.
+Join George Maestri for an in-depth discussion in this video Controlling interactive rendering, part of Blender: Rendering with Cycles.

 Interactive rendering in Cycles can require a lot of computing power;…it uses the graphics card as well as the CPU in your system.…So, if you have a fast graphics card and a fast CPU, you should be okay, but…you can change the amount of quality of your render to get the most out of your system.…So, if we go over here to the Render tab, we can scroll down to Sampling--it's a…rollou--and under Samples we have Amount of Samples for Preview and the higher…the number, the higher the quality of the Preview.…